matrix-org/matrix-spec-proposals/specification/modules/_template.rst

 {{name-of-yaml-file-without-file-ext_http_api}}

 List the steps the client needs to take to correctly process this module.
-Listing what data structures the client should be storing to aid implementation is recommended.
+List what data structures the client should be storing in order to aid implementation.

 Server behaviour
 ----------------
 Does the server need to handle any of the new events in a special way (e.g. typing timeouts, presence).
 Advice on how to persist events and/or requests are recommended to aid implementation.
+Federation-specific logic should be included here.

 Security considerations
 -----------------------